SHAREHOLDER UPDATE: Halper Sadeh LLC Investigates TRTN, TESS, DHC, OPI

-Triton International Limited (NYSE: TRTN)’s sale to Brookfield Infrastructure Partners L.P.
+Triton International Limited TRTN's sale to Brookfield Infrastructure Partners L.P.
 If you are a Triton shareholder, click here to learn more about your rights and options.

-TESSCO Technologies Incorporated (NASDAQ: TESS)’s sale to affiliates of Lee Equity Partners and Twin Point Capital for $9.00 in cash per share.
+TESSCO Technologies Incorporated TESS's sale to affiliates of Lee Equity Partners and Twin Point Capital for $9.00 in cash per share.
 If you are a TESSCO shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.